How to create a functional grocery budget

 While I’m a fan of coupon use, when it comes to your grocery budget it is important to not get carried away.
 The thrill of the coupon hunt can quickly become a reason to spend more money for the sake of the “deal”.
 Make sure you are couponing for items that truly are needed and the best deal possible.
 Just because there is a coupon available doesn’t mean that they should be used.

 Plan meals that can be used multiple ways.

 Not only do you want to plan low-cost meals, but you want to plan for things that will provide you with leftovers for lunches or a second evening meal.
 You may also want to look for meats and protein sources that are versatile.
 Things like a roast or hamburger can be used in multiple recipes making them easier to buy in bulk packages and stretch further.
 A roast cooked on Monday can have leftovers used in a quick beef and vegetable soup, stew or even tacos or chili.
 A whole chicken can be shredded and added to soups, casseroles, salads and sandwiches.
 Using every bit of the cheaper cuts of meat throughout your weekly menu plan can easily make your grocery budget manageable.

 Follow your local sale cycles to stockpile as needed.

 Sometimes it’s beneficial to buy extra of select items when they are at their lowest prices.
-This can be vegetables and fruit in the summer months to freeze for later, or can be canned goods in winter months.
+This could be vegetables and fruit in the summer months to freeze for later, or could be canned goods in winter months.
 Watch your local stores’ sale cycles and stock up accordingly to provide your family with food at the best prices possible year round.